Revision 22-2; Effective April 1, 2022

 Community Supervision — The placement of a misdemeanor or felony offender under supervision for a specified length of time ordered by the court.
 Sentences are served in the community rather than in jail or prison.
 Also formally known as (adult) probation.

 Comprehensive Energy Assistance Program (CEAP) — A utility assistance program funded annually by the Low Income Home Energy Assistance Program (LIHEAP).
 CEAP replaced the Home Energy Assistance Program (HEAP).

-Continuing Scheme — A situation in which a recipient commits two or more acts, such as falsifying a document or a statement or providing false information in an interview, with the intent to commit fraud.
-Failure to report a required Texas Health and Human Services Commission (HHSC) program change in conjunction with one or more of the aforementioned acts may be considered a basis to commit fraud.
+Continuing Scheme — A situation in which a recipient commits two or more acts.
+This includes falsifying a document or a statement, or providing false information in an interview, with the intent to commit fraud.
+Failure to report a required Texas Health and Human Services Commission (HHSC) program change in conjunction with one or more of these acts may be considered a basis to commit fraud.

-- attaining the maximum age for that specific program;
+- reaching the maximum age for that specific program;

 - voluntary disenrollment;